 Increasingly common in the U.K., private prosecutions allow individuals, businesses or organizations who have been the victims of crime to pursue justice in the criminal courts by bringing a case themselves, without the involvement of law enforcement agencies.
 Often, a private prosecution will be commenced, prepared and carried out by an external party such as a law firm, accountancy firm or private investigative firm.
 This provides an alternative way to achieve resolution―and potentially recoup losses―without further burden to the public sector.

 Annabel Kerley, Partner, discusses private prosecutions as an increasingly useful tool in fighting corporate fraud in the U.K.

 Annabel Kerley, a Partner with StoneTurn, qualified as a Chartered Accountant in 2004.
-For the past 12 years, she has specialized in forensic accounting, building up a considerable track record […]
+For over 13 years, she has specialized in forensic accounting, building up a considerable track record in […]